 The cliff habitat of S. paniculata can become hot and dry during the summer months, leading to moisture stress in most plants.
 As an adaptation to these conditions, the leaves of S. paniculata can fold over the center of the rosette, reducing the evaporative leaf surface area by 80%.
 When moisture conditions become more favorable, the younger leaves return to their original position.
 The older leaves may remain in a closed position, to shade the rest of the plant, which can keep the center of the rosette up to 10 degrees C (18 degrees F) cooler (Neuner et al. 1999).

 Conservation / Management

-Like the other rare, arctic-alpine plants in Cook and Lake counties, S. paniculata has a very limited amount of suitable habitat in which it can survive.
+Like the other rare arctic-alpine plants in Cook and Lake counties, S. paniculata has a very limited amount of suitable habitat in which it can survive.
 Only about half of Minnesota's North Shore populations happen to be on public land in federal or state ownership; many important populations are on privately owned land.
-Recreational rock climbing is one of the few human activities that directly threaten this species.
+Recreational rock climbing is one of the few human activities that directly threaten this species (Wezel 2007).
 Indirect impacts could come from changing habitat conditions due to global climate change.

 Conservation Efforts in Minnesota

-A fairly thorough inventory by the DNR Minnesota Biological Survey has been completed for rare plants along Minnesota's North Shore of Lake Superior and in portions of the Border Lakes Ecological Subsection, which includes the Boundary Waters Canoe Area Wilderness.
+A fairly thorough inventory by the DNR Minnesota Biological Survey has been completed for rare plants along Minnesota's North Shore of Lake Superior and throughout the Border Lakes Ecological Subsection, which includes the Boundary Waters Canoe Area Wilderness.
 It is possible that additional locations of S. paniculata may be found in the Border Lakes Subsection before the survey is complete.
-The potential discovery of new populations does not alter the need for conservation of this species because of the exceedingly limited amount of suitable habitat.
+The potential discovery of new populations does not alter the need for conservation of this species due to the exceedingly limited amount of suitable habitat.